firebird-finance/firebird-docs/docs/gvVALUEguide.md

 #### PART 1 - PURCHASE YOUR $VALUE TOKENS

-There are many ways to purchase $VALUE but this tutorial will focus on our decentralized exchange; vSwap.
+There are many ways to purchase $VALUE but this tutorial will focus on our decentralized exchange vSwap.

 **INSTRUCTIONS**